Data Protection provides you with the right to ask:

 Data Protection Officer

-The Data Protection Officer for Scottish Borders Council is Brian Frater, who can be contacted by phone 0300 100 1800; email [email protected] or by letter at the address provided above.
+Our Data Protection Officer is Nuala McKinlay, who can be contacted by phone 0300 100 1800, email [email protected] or by letter at the address provided above.

 Information Commissioner Office